 DSC_6667.JPG

-I grew up in Livingston, New Jersey during the 70’s & 80’s.
-I was always creative as a child and spent hours in my room drawing cartoons.
+I grew up in New Jersey during the 70’s & 80’s.
+I was always creative as a child and spent hours in my room drawing.
 I also spent hours in the woods of my yard, just looking at the trees and listening to the birds.
 I have always been a daydreamer.
 During high school I would copy album covers and draw all over my notebooks, jeans and sneakers but I had never taken an art class until college.

 In 1996 I met artist & teacher Corinne Hartley and it changed my life.
 From the moment I saw her beautiful paintings I knew she would be MY teacher.
 Her joy of painting, color and life; her talent and nurturing ways have been the most influential to me.
 Her students were her best friends.
 They became my mothers, aunts, friends, and role models for every aspect of my life.
 Creatively I learned about color, composition, brushwork and simply the fun of diving in to whatever I wanted to paint.
 I loved that she encouraged me to study with other teachers as well.
 I’ve been fortunate to study with some amazing artists and have become a better painter due to their teachings but it was Corinne who I believe transcended not only my art, but my way of approaching life and learning the value of fun, friendship and community.